iterative/dvc.org/content/docs/command-reference/fetch.md

   `dvc remote list`).

-- `-d`, `--with-deps` - determines files to download by tracking dependencies to the target `.dvc` files (stages).
-If no `targets` are provided, this option is ignored.
+- `-d`, `--with-deps` - determines files to download by tracking dependencies to the `targets`.
+If none are provided, this option is ignored.
 By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
 This means DVC will not fetch files referenced in later stages than the `targets`.

-- `-R`, `--recursive` - determines the files to fetch by searching each target directory and its subdirectories for `.dvc` files to inspect.
+- `-R`, `--recursive` - determines the files to fetch by searching each target directory and its subdirectories for `dvc.yaml` and `.dvc` files to inspect.
   If there are no directories among the `targets`, this option is ignored.

 - `-j <number>`, `--jobs <number>` - number of threads to run simultaneously to handle the downloading of files from the remote.
 The default value is